Peruvian, US firefighters train for aircraft fire evacuations

 |0

-This work, Peruvian, US firefighters train for aircraft fire evacuations [Image 6 of 6], by A1C Sir Wyrick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Peruvian, US firefighters train for aircraft fire evacuations, by A1C Sir Wyrick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT